 Category Archives: IPL

 The drouth was over.
 It ended the only way it could.
 An infected, rebarbative player celebrated along with the still-healthy ones.
 After six games.
-Some fans were inside a gleaming hitherto-unused, untested stadium: the first to see in-person action since … Continue reading
+Some fans were inside a gleaming hitherto-unused, untested (no pun in this “get-tested” era) stadium: the … Continue reading

 Bulletin: The Department of Justice will not appeal a court ruling that clears Barry Bonds of obstruction in a probe over steroids.
 Such ends criminal prosecution of Major League Baseball’s career home-run leader.
 Thank goodness for this news on the … Continue reading